 Other Security Controls:

 Consistently growing hacking attacks are a severe concern for bloggers.
-So, staying alert and maintaining security helps you protect your reputation.
-It also offers your best service to the visitors.
+So, staying alert and maintaining security helps you protect your reputation and offer the best service to visitors.

 Create a Unique Username and long-tail passwords:

-WordPress gives a common username ‘admin’ during installation; you can either create a new account with administrative access and drop the old account or change the username from the database.
+WordPress gives a common username, ‘admin,’ during installation; you can either create a new account with administrative access and delete the old account or change the username from the database.

-WordPress has a current admin URL, ‘wp-admin,’ that hackers can easily find.
-But for security concerns, change this URL, or you can password protect the admin directory.
+WordPress’s current admin URL is ‘wp-admin,’ which hackers can easily find.
+However, for security concerns, you can change this URL or password-protect the admin directory.

 By doing this, hackers won’t get the login URL.
 It reduces the chances of being attacked.